alex-snezhko/hopper/README.md

 - Out-of-the-box support for common use cases, including HTML form handling
 - Composable middleware system to enable code reuse and extensibility

 **NOTE: Express caution if using Hopper in any serious application.
-Hopper is currently in a "Proof-of-Concept" stage and has not been thoroughly vetted for robustness and/or security vulnerabilities.
-It is also built on top of WAGI, a technology considered to be experimental by its authors.**
+Hopper is built on experimental technology and is currently in a "Proof-of-Concept" stage, having not been thoroughly vetted for robustness and/or security vulnerabilities.
+Furthermore, its API may significantly change in the future.**

 ## Documentation